640 South State StreetDover, Delaware 19901

 Eat smart.
 It is the secret to good health.
 Eat plenty of fruits, vegetables, and whole grains.
 Enjoy a variety of foods, balance foods from each food group, and exercise in moderation.

 Get moving.
 The other secret to good health: just 30 minutes of physical activity, accumulated over the course of each day, can radically improve the way you look and feel, both physically and mentally.

 Be happy.
 Take time for yourself.
 Get connected with family, friends, and community.
 Do things you enjoy!

-These charts provide general health care guidelines for women, but are not meant to replace any advice and guidance given by your health care provider.
-Please use them as a reminder to take care of your personal health care needs, and also as a list of topics you may want to discuss with your health care provider.
+This chart provides general healthcare guidelines for women, but is not meant to replace any advice and guidance given by your healthcare provider.
+Please use it as a reminder to take care of your personal healthcare needs, and also as a list of topics you may want to discuss with your healthcare provider.